Export To PDF in MAUI DataGrid (SfDataGrid)

 var pdfDoc = pdfExport.ExportToPdf(this.dataGrid, selectedItems);

-Export all columns in one page
+Export all columns on one page

 DataGridPdfExportingOption option = new DataGridPdfExportingOption();